CyrilSharma/Blog/content/article/cmu-db1.typ

   tags: ("cs", "notes"),
 )

-*OLTP*: Online Transaction Processing, transactions are usually row-based, i.e we dump a new person into our database, we modify a person's fields etec.
+*OLTP*: Online Transaction Processing, transactions are usually row-based, i.e. we dump a new person into our database, we modify a person's fields etc.

 *OLAP*: Online Analytical Processing, transactions usually operate on an entire column of data, e.g. compute the mean and std of all client latencies.